Balkan Road Trip – Montenegro, Croatia and Bosnia Herzegovina

 - The cruises affecting the diversity of nature in a negative way

-- The local’s can´t afford living in the city anymore
+- The local’s can´t afford to live in the city anymore

 I know there are way more cities and countries suffering from the same problem.
 However, it was actually my first encounter with overtourism and it made me think and really sad at the same time.
 I realized once again, why I prefer my off the beaten path destinations and especially Africa.